Is Giving Up

 The questionnaire was available to Radiance readers, NAAFA conference attendees, and large-size clothing store shoppers in the San Francisco Bay Area during the summer and fall of 1990.
 It is important to understand that the hundred-plus women who responded may not represent large women as a whole: the "typical" respondent was single, white, college-educated, heterosexual, in her late thirties, living in the western U.S., and explicitly in favor of "size acceptance."
 There were, howe'ver, smaller numbers of respondents with a broad variety of background characteristics and attitudes.
 The findings are best regarded as a documentation of the views of this particular group at this particular moment in history.

 Finding #1: It is possible to "accept" your body size regardless of weight.
 About half the women in the study said that as far as weight was concerned, their bodies were basically acceptable as they were.
 Recall that the respondents were all at least 200 pounds; respondents' weights ranged up to 485, with an average of 287.
 There was no relationship between a person's weight and her degree of acceptance: it was just as likely for a woman weighing 450 to accept her body size as a woman weighing 235.

 But what does "accepting one's weight" mean?
 Many people feel

 skeptical about the Idea that a fat woman can genuinely enjoy and be content with her

 body.
 Indeed, a minority of respondents expressed despair about ever finding a solution:

-those who did, and I fear I'll spend the rest of my life pursuing self-acceptance."
+"My hat is off to those who didn't "buy it"-I'm one of those who did, and I fear I'll spend the rest of my life pursuing self-acceptance."

 "I feel defeated.
-I don't think anymore that things will get
+I don't think anymore that things will get better."